-Note: Virus detection software might prevent the installer from copying important files to the System Folder.
+Caution: Virus detection software might prevent the installer from copying important files to the System Folder.
 You must disable or bypass any virus prevention software before attempting the installation procedure.

-To install the NI-488.2 files and folders, complete the following steps.
+To install the NI-488.2 files and folders, complete the following steps:

 1. Insert the NI-488.2 software distribution disk and double-click on the NI-488.2 Installer icon.

-2. To install the NI-488.2 software, click on the icon on the left side of the Installer window, shown in Figure 2-2, and drag it to any available disk on the right side of the window.
+2. Click on the icon on the left side of the Installer window, shown in Figure 2-2, and drag it to any available disk on the right side of the window.